Contract Primer

 Overview of Contract Cycle

-While the Comptroller’s office plays an important role in City contracting, it is also often the last in a series of steps in the process.
-The Comptroller is also the only office in the contracting process to have a charter-mandated deadline to complete its work within 30 calendar days.
-Processes for planning, procurement, administration, and even aspects of oversight, are managed by the Mayor’s office or by executive leadership in “Non-Mayoral” and “Other Agencies”.[4]
+While the Comptroller’s office plays an important role in the oversight City contracting, it is also the last in a series of many steps that occur much earlier in the process.
+The Comptroller’s Office review is also the only step in the contracting process to have a charter-mandated deadline (to complete its work within 30 calendar days).
+Processes for planning, procurement, administration, and various approvals, are managed by the contracting agency and its applicable oversight agencies, including MOCS

 Establishing Needs for Contracts